Louvivien/letthemlive/readme.md

 ## Ongoing work

 The integration of AutoGPT, LangChain, and Instagram is complete.
-The conversation flow is currently being optimized.
-See `lastconversation.txt` for the latest conversation.
+It can engage in a conversation, follow user based on a topic.
 We will add some other methods in instagram and add other social media.

 ## Contributing